santoshbilla/vueJS-Experiment/README.md

 # Vue Experiment

-This project was created while reading through Vue JS documentation.
+I created this project while I was reading through Vue JS documentation.

 Not much going on here.. but i wanted to test the reactivity of vue components and see how fast they are.